denglingqi/learngit/readme.txt

-Git is a version control sysytem.
+Git is a distributed version control sysytem.
-Git is free software.
+Git is free software distributed under the GPL.